redachhaibi/curvature_penalization/README.md

 pip install geomstats
 ```
 ## Cite us
-The curvature regularization and Riemannian K-means clustering are described in this [thesis] (http://www.theses.fr/2025TLSES029).
+The curvature regularization and Riemannian K-means clustering are described in this [thesis](http://www.theses.fr/2025TLSES029).
 To cite it one can use:

 ```bash
 @PHDTHESIS{lazar2025,